michaellanpart/structer/README.md

 structer
 ========
 The `structer` facilitates the loading of environment, and default values for a struct.
-The loading of these values happens in the order of `environment` first then `default`, if no value is provided.
+The loading of these values happens in the order of `environment` variables first then `default`, if empty.
 Data type defaults on struct properties if not strictly set will floow the associated data type.
 COnfiguration of this happens in the struct tag using `default:"myvalue"` or `env:"environment property name"`.

 Reasons to use this library.
 - Supports almost all kind of types